-This potentially creates an internal contradiction in the Christian literature, for those who (dubiously) wish to read other Christian accounts as somehow blaming Marcus for the persecution of Christians.
-(As we’ve seen, even Eusebius doesn’t actually appear to blame Marcus.)
+This appears to create an internal contradiction in the Christian literature, at least for those who (dubiously) wish to read other Christian accounts as somehow blaming Marcus for the persecution of Christians.
+(As we’ve seen, the letter quoted by Eusebius doesn’t actually appear to blame Marcus himself.)
 Indeed, not a single author, Christian or pagan, appears to quote any edict by Marcus condemning Christians.
 This is noteworthy because if he had actually issued one, they would certainly have mentioned it.

 Marcus’ Letter to the Asian Provinces